Holic75/Baldurs-gate-dnd-3.5/README.md

 ### Other Changes
  - Certain robes can now be worn by any class, even monks
  - Strength requirement for Full Plate Mail was reduced to 14
- - Strength requirement for Composite Longbows were reduced to 14
+ - Strength requirement for Composite Longbows were reduced to 14, they also 0.5 damage bonus from strength
  - Damage of Bastard Swords was changed to 1d10
  - Damage of Two-Handed Swords was changed to 2d6
  - Damage of Halberds was changed to 1d12